 If there are no other parties involved, and the amount of damage in question is relatively small (e.g., chipped windshield, broken window or mirror, bumper scratch) the owner may choose to work out repairs with renter directly.
 This will save the renter most of the R500 processing fee.

-6: RentMyRide will submit previously collected information to our claims processor.
+6: RentMyRide will submit previously collected information.
 They will completely take over managing the claim at this point; reaching out to both parties and collecting additional information as needed.

 8: If a third party driver is found to be at fault, the claims processor will seek reimbursement from (“subrogate”, in insurance parlance) the third party’s insurer, and RentMyRide will refund the renter when these funds are received back from the party where the initial excess amount was paid to, may it be RentMyRide’s own insurance or the 3rd parties’s insurance.
 (Note: renters are always responsible for the R500 processing fee.)

-10: Once the repairs are complete, the repairer needs to email the invoice to email@example.com for payment of the excess before the repairer will release your car.
+10: Once the repairs are complete, the repairer needs to email the invoice to email@example.com for payment before the repairer will release your car.

-You can see a detailed explanation with examples of damage and insurance claim here: Detailed explanation of damage and insurance claims.
+You can see a detailed explanation with examples of damage claims and 3rd party insurance claim here: Detailed explanation of damage and insurance claims.